 The final sample extracted for analysis consists of 2147 individuals aged 15 years and over.
-In the interest of brevity, detailed socio-economic and demographic characteristics are not furnished for this sample in the paper.
+Table 1 presents the descriptive statistics of each of the relevant exogenous variables.
+The first entry in the table "1103 (51.4)" for the "Male" variable under the "#(%) or Mean" column indicates that 1103 of the 2147 individuals are male, which corresponds to 51.4% of the individuals.
+Other entries may be similarly interpreted.
+In the interest of brevity, a detailed discussion of the socio-economic and demographic characteristics is not provided here.
 However, it is sufficient to note that an examination of the sample demographic characteristics indicates that the sample offers appropriate and reasonable levels of variability for variables of interest.
 Therefore, the focus of this subsection is on the physically active recreational activity engagement patterns of individuals.

-Table 1 presents a summary of recreational activity engagement of the sample.
-The mean activity duration is 105 minutes or 1 /4 hours.
+Table 2 presents a summary of recreational activity engagement of the sample.
+The mean activity duration is 105 minutes or 1.75 hours.
 The sample is about equally divided between weekday and weekend activity episode engagement.
-Mean episode duration is longer on weekend days than on weekdays, consistent with expectations.
+The mean episode duration is longer on weekend days than on weekdays, consistent with expectations.
 The rest of the table offers insights into recreational activity engagement by the dimensions of interest.
 For example, 27 percent of respondents report pursuing a recreational activity episode at home.
 The mean duration for these episodes is 60 minutes.
-It is found that nearly 81 percent of the 578 individuals who report an in-home physically active recreational episode report only this type of episode and none other type of episode.
+Among those individuals who participated in in-home physically active recreational episodes, nearly 81 percent reported participating in only this type of activity.
 About 20 percent, however, engage in at least one other type of activity alternative.
 Nearly one-half report undertaking an activity episode alone; however, in comparison to group activities, these solo activities are shortest in average duration.
-Physical activity episodes undertaken in the morning tend to be slightly longer than those undertaken in the evening, although this statistic does not control for day-of-week effect.
-An examination of the right hand side of the table clearly shows that substantial percentages of individuals are participating in more than one activity alternative, thus calling for the use of the MDCEV model structure that accommodates a multiple discrete choice process in which individuals choose multiple alternatives from a choice set.
+Physical activity episodes